lkisac/Seneca2017LearningLab/README-part3.md

 Heroku will know what to do with our files.

 We'll need a [`Procfile`](https://devcenter.heroku.com/articles/procfile) that tells Heroku which command to run when it starts our app.
-Create a file a file named `Procfile` (note the capital `P` and lack of extension) with the following contents:
+Create a file named `Procfile` (note the capital `P` and lack of extension) with the following contents:

 ```